yunuskorkmaz/docs.tr-tr/docs/framework/unmanaged-api/diagnostics/isymunmanagedreader-getmethodsfromdocumentposition-method.md

 ## <a name="parameters"></a>Parametreler
  `document`
- [in] Belirtilen belge.
+ [in] The specified document.

  `line`
- [in] Belirtilen belge satır.
+ [in] The line of the specified document.

  `column`
- [in] Belirtilen belgeyi içeren sütun.
+ [in] The column of the specified document.

  `cMethod`
- [in] Boyutu `pRetVal` dizisi.
+ [in] The size of the `pRetVal` array.

  `pcMethod`
- [out] Döndürülen öğe sayısını alır bir değişken işaretçisi `pRetVal` dizisi.
+ [out] A pointer to a variable that receives the number of elements returned in the `pRetVal` array.

  `pRetVal`
- [out] Bir dizi işaretçileri, her biri için işaret eden bir [Isymunmanagedmethod](../../../../docs/framework/unmanaged-api/diagnostics/isymunmanagedmethod-interface.md) kesme noktası içeren bir yöntemi temsil eden nesne.
+ [out] An array of pointers, each of which points to an [ISymUnmanagedMethod](../../../../docs/framework/unmanaged-api/diagnostics/isymunmanagedmethod-interface.md) object that represents a method containing the breakpoint.

 ## <a name="return-value"></a>Dönüş Değeri
- Yöntem başarılı olursa S_OK; Aksi takdirde, E_FAIL veya başka bir hata kodu.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Gereksinimler
- **Üst bilgi:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Ayrıca bkz.